Rhythm is a 42 foot Pearson 424 sailboat. She was built in Portsmouth, Rhode Island, completed in 1979, and the 41st of her kind.

 For short range exploration she carries a 10' zodiac rigid inflatable powered by a 6hp nissan outboard.

 Rhythm has proven herself to be a happy compromise between the stability of a classic full keeled cruiser and a faster modern boat.
+We can generally count on somewhere between 120 and 150 miles per day.
 With the help of her oversized second-hand spinnaker, she'll move along quietly at 5 knots in an 8-10 knot breeze.
 If the winds pick up to 15 knots or more she'll cruise comfortably at 6-8 knots.
 By 20 knots, or if she starts consistently hitting 9 knots or more it's time to reef.
 She won't point particularly high, but she can work her way up wind if she has to.
 She can beam reach with the best of 'em and tracks nicely even when a swell is running.

 Owner's Site: http://www.pearson424.org/